openhab/org.openhab.binding.zwave/doc/sunricher/zv9102facct_0_0.md

 ### Parameter 6: Stage mode speed

 Set speed of changes in stage mode
-Set speed of stage mode 0-255

-0 is slowest 255 is fastest
+<p&gtSet speed of stage mode 0-255</p&gt <p&gt0 is slowest 255 is fastest</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```255```.